Actual Case #1

 Actual Case #2

 In Nevada v.
-Steve C. - Case No. C-12-282318-1, the State of Nevada along with corrupt "agents" of the Federal Bureau of Alcohol, Firearms, Tobacco and Explosives pursued this case against my client Steve C. and 5 other members of the Vagos motorcycle club.
-The claims were that my client and other Vago club members had kicked out a member who was a proven thief and drug user and that my client and other club members repossessed his club vest, motorcycle and club patches while they laid into him with fists and boots.
-The charges were a complete fairytale as the "victim" in this case made up the story when he caught his own felony case and he wanted to lessen his prison exposure by ratting on his ex-club brothers.
-Unfortunately this rat ship has sailed many times as informants, rats and genuine all around low life scum bags cooperate with the police in their conspiracy of manufacturing crimes against honest tax paying hard working American bikers.
+Steve C. - Case No. C-12-282318-1, the State of Nevada claimed that my client and other motorcycle club members had kicked out a member who was a proven thief and drug user and that my client and other club members repossessed his club vest, motorcycle and club patches while they laid into him with fists and boots.
 This was the only case I filed for and was granted pro hac vice status in the State of Nevada as I am solely licensed in California as an attorney.
-Outcome: The case was ultimately dismissed and to this day I can state I am undefeated in the great State of Nevada.
+Outcome: The case was ultimately dismissed.

 Actual Case #3